close

 Get a custom paper now from our expert writers.

-The Role of Black Women During and After Slavery
+The Legacy of Resistance Among Black Women

 Many black women were forced to become “mammies” to their white masters.
 Their jobs were to take care of their owners’ family, cook, clean over their own families.
 Many of the black women were put into the Fancy Girl Market, which was a sexual slave market.
 During slavery, black women were not allowed to be educated and would have to succumb to their everyday life of obeying their masters.
 They formed their own black communities in the slave quarters where they taught their children, especially their daughters, how to behave and follow rules when it came to their white masters.
 Their sense of closeness and kinship helped strengthen their bonds due to the lack of opportunities they were allowed.
 Black women were also selfless when it came to protecting their own families by obeying their masters in hopes of their children not being sold.
 Their protection over their own families is ironic because they were trying to give their love and affection to the families they worked for instead of their own families in order to keep them safe.
 In the end, black women triumphed over the many challenges in their lifetime.
-They excelled in academia, fought for their own rights, protected their families, and created safe communities in order to survive in America.
+They excelled in academia, fought for their own rights, protected their families and created safe communities in order to survive in America.
 The recognition of women was unheard of due to the fact their work was never seen or appreciated.
 They worked from morning to night obeying their masters only to be met with cruelty.
 They had their lives taken away from them and had to fight harder than anybody else to get any respect or admiration.
-Being a feminist during this time was only showcased through white females, whereas black females were left to fend for themselves without any support.
-Their rights were not easily given and they had to work tirelessly in order to get anywhere.
+Being a feminist during this time was only showcased through white females; whereas black females were leftto fend for themselves without any support.
+Their rights were not easily given and they hadto work tirelessly inorder toget anywhere.

 Image of Dr. Oliver Johnson